ANTIAIRCRAFT GUNS PART 3:

 HE, AA-shrapnel

 Finnish use: 8 bought from Sweden, from these the first 4 guns arrived in 1927 and the other 4 guns in 1929.
 These guns were used in Helsinki air-defence during World War 2.
-All of these guns were static.
+All of these guns were fixed.

-In the typical World War 1 era fashion Bofors started its production of anti-aircraft guns by modifying existing Swedish 75-mm naval gun to anti-aircraft use in 1914.
-After this the company modified more 75-mm naval guns suitable for anti-aircraft use for Norway starting 1915.
-This was followed by deal to manufacture some earlier ordered but not delivered Krupp-designed anti-aircraft guns for Netherlands in 1919.
+In the typical World War 1 era fashion Bofors started its production of anti-aircraft guns by modifying existing Swedish 75-mm naval gun to anti-aircraft use in year 1914.
+After this the company modified more 75-mm naval guns suitable for anti-aircraft use for Norway starting year 1915.
+This was followed by deal to manufacture some earlier ordered but undelivered Krupp-designed anti-aircraft guns for Netherlands in year 1919.
 But still in mid 1920's Bofors had no heavy anti-aircraft gun design of its own.
 Year 1926 the things started to change, when orders for test-guns arrived from Swedish Royal Ordnance Administration and Netherlands.
-However the biggest heavy AA-gun order for that year was Finnish order of eight 76.2-mm anti-aircraft guns.
-From these 8 guns 4 were to be static guns (later named 76 ItK/27 BK) and other four were mobile guns (later named 76 ItK/28 B), which could be towed.
+However the biggest heavy anti-aircraft gun order for that year was Finnish order of eight 76.2-mm anti-aircraft guns.
+From these 8 guns 4 were to be fixed guns (later named 76 ItK/27 BK) and other four were mobile guns (later named 76 ItK/28 B), which could be towed.
 All the eight guns were rather traditional and obviously based to earlier Krupp designs.
 However as these small production could well be considered test-series of sort, both gun models had some notable differences.
 Later Finland ordered second patch of four 76 ItK/27 BK and additional four mobile (towed) 76 ItK/29 B. The first purpose-build Bofors-designed heavy AA-gun was 75-mm anti-aircraft gun m/30, which was further development based to guns bought in small numbers by China, Finland, Hungary and Persia in late 1920's.

 Lets now go back to 76 ItK/27BK.
-This gun was static version of heavy Bofors anti-aircraft gun, which had column mount bolted to concrete structures of ready fire-position.
+This gun was fixed version of heavy Bofors anti-aircraft gun, which had column mount bolted to concrete structures of ready fire-position.
 Breech mechanism of the gun was the typical semi-automatic (after firing the gun the breech would automatically remove cartridge case and stay open for loading of the next shell) vertical sliding block breech.
 The guns were also equipped with equipment for setting correct fuse settings fast.
 Well trained crew could achieve rate-of-fire as high as 25 shots/minute for a short while, but long-term rate of rate-of-fire was only about 12 - 15 shots/minute.
 Both buffer and recuperator of the recoil system were located above barrel.
 Finland bought eight of these guns from Bofors.
 The first four were ordered in December of 1926 and arrived December of 1927.
 The other four guns were ordered in June of 1928 arrived in September of 1929.
 During Winter War and Continuation War the guns were used with Vickers M/34 (subversion Vb) mechanical fire-control computer and were located in air-defence of Finnish capital Helsinki.
 76-mm Bofors AA-guns proved very well and remained in use until end of World War 2.

 The ammunition introduced for this gun before Winter War came it two basic varieties:

-• "76 it.kr 53/60-IBp"
+• 76 it.kr 53/60-IBp

-• "76 it.kr 53/60-as T-IBp"
+• 76 it.kr 53/60-as T-IBp

 • The only difference between these two rounds was in their fuses.
 As typical the ammunition was fixed type.
 The whole cartridge cased shot weighted some 11,8 kg.
 This included projectile (6,5 kg, with 0,45 kg of TNT filling) and its fuse (0,8 kg).